shravnchandr/Tom-Jerry-Emotion-Detection/README.md

 # Tom-Jerry-Emotion-Detection
-Detecting the type of Emotion of Tom &amp; Jerry with CNN using TensorFlow.
+Detecting the type of Emotion of Tom &amp; Jerry using TensorFlow.